Coughing is your body’s way of getting rid of an irritant. Many things can cause a dry cough in kids, from a simple cold to an inhaled object.

 - chest tightness or pain

-If your child is diagnosed with asthma, their healthcare provider will work with you to develop something called an asthma action plan.
-An asthma action plan will include information on your child’s asthma triggers as well how and when they should take their medication.
+If your child is diagnosed with asthma, their healthcare professional will work with you to develop an asthma action plan.
+The plan will include your child’s asthma triggers and how and when they should take their medication.

-Exposure to various environmental irritants can cause inflammation in the throat that leads to a dry cough.
+Exposure to various environmental irritants can cause throat inflammation, leading to a dry cough.

-Common irritants that can cause a cough include:
+Common irritants that can cause a cough i

 - cigarette smoke